endoli/commands.rs/README.md

 Things are under active development.
 This project is not quite usable yet as some of the basic functionality is being written.

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.